 We do not have a fair trade certification.
 Why not?
 First, also this certification results in high cost, which need to be paid by the consumers in the end.
 But sometimes it is worth it to invest money for a good cause?
 That is true.
 But the question is how to invest money in fair trade.
 The required fair trade price for an American pound of Arabica coffee is USD 1.55-1.60 + 0.30 for organic coffee.
 This has not changed since 2011.
 That corresponds to approximately USD 3.40-3.53 + 0.66 for organic coffee per kilogram.
 We normally pay around USD 6 to 15 per kilogram of green coffee, often even more.
 Depending on the coffee part of it goes to a trading company, but most of it goes to the producer.
 We like to invest our money in fair trade and a sustainable development of the farming regions, however, prefer to support the producers themselves than a certification.

-When buying coffee we prefer direct trade.
+When buying coffee we prefer direct trade and pursue transparency.
 Whenever possible we buy the coffee directly from the producer or a cooperative.
 That is often not that easy for a small roastery and requires a lot of logistics and can be risky.
 Nevertheless, it is preferable to be in direct contact with the producers, not only to be able to pay a fair price but also for the exchange of knowledge about quality and production methods.
 That is beneficial for both of us so to improve the quality of our coffee.

 Why Does Drip Roasters Coffee Cost More Than Coffee in the Supermarket?